koenrane/KR-new-site/content/mdp-models-are-determined-by-the-agent-architecture-and-the.md

 date_published: 05/26/2021
 original_url: https://www.lesswrong.com/posts/XkXL96H6GknCbT5QH/mdp-models-are-determined-by-the-agent-architecture-and-the
 skip_import: true
+description: "Agent architecture and environmental dynamics determine Markov Decision Processes.
+Power-seeking tendencies are not subjective."
 ---

 [_Seeking Power is Often Robustly Instrumental in MDPs_](/seeking-power-is-often-convergently-instrumental-in-mdps) relates the structure of the agent's environment (the "Markov decision process (MDP)[^POMDP] model") to the tendencies of optimal policies for different reward functions in that environment ("instrumental convergence").
 The results tell us what optimal decision-making "tends to look like" in a given environment structure, formalizing reasoning that says e.g. that most agents stay alive because that helps them achieve their goals.